310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

 Here's my present for ya!
 {% endbubble %}
 {% bubble Midori %}
 What did you get me?
-Is it mascot merchandise, or is it manga?
+Is it mascot merch, or is it manga?
 {% endbubble %}

 <hr>